InstallerLegacy/virtualhub-doks/content/en/1980s/_index.md

 </figure>
 </div>

 The 1980s were the years of personal computing.
 The release of IBM PC in 1981 started a new era.
-In this section we will see how to install the operating systems relesed in that decade along with software which was commonly used on them.
+In this section we will see how to install the operating systems released in that decade along with software which was commonly used on them.

 <section class="section section-sm">
   <div class="container">